THE MOST POPULAR TRUE GRAYS (Benjamin and Sherwin)

 Stonington Gray is wicked beautiful and seems to be THE gray that MOST people find to be pretty darned neutral…but as we know, it’s not.

 - LRV: 57

 - UNDERTONES: Tinsmith has a blue undertone

 Tinsmith is lovely and cool with its subtle blue undertone.
-In this next example, you’ll see how a warm cream colour (the headboard) can enhance the undertones of a paint colour more than normal, whereas a cleaner white could help them fall back…
+In this next example, you’ll see how a warm cream color (the headboard) can enhance the undertones of a paint color more than normal, whereas a cleaner white could help them fall back…

-Click on the above image or HERE to see available colour packages!
+Click on the above image or HERE to see available color packages!

 SHERWIN WILLIAMS LIGHT FRENCH GRAY SW 0055

 - UNDERTONES: Light French Gray has a slight purple undertone

 Oh, I DO love Light French Gray.
 And while the lighter grays are definitely more popular, for those wanting a bit more depth and body on their walls, Light French Gray can be a STUNNING choice.
 It does favor a vague purple undertone.
 If you have north-facing light, you may see it swing a weee bit into a purple-blue undertone, whereas in south-facing or western light, it softens up REALLY nicely.